zlib-ng/minizip-ng/README.md

 # Minizip 1.3.0

-This library is a refactoring of the original minizip contribution found in the zlib distribution.
+This library is a refactoring of the minizip contribution found in the zlib distribution.
 It is based on the original work of [Gilles Vollant](http://www.winimage.com/zLibDll/minizip.html) that has been contributed to by many people over the years.

 ## Features